 Let’s start with a little game.
 When you hear the term user experience (UX), what is the first thing that comes to mind?
 Got it?

 Many of you, but not all, thought of a website or a digital product.
 This is because most of the focus on UX is around websites.
-For those of you who thought of something beyond a website, I bet the title gave you a hint.
+For those of you who thought of something beyond a website, I bet the title of this article gave you a hint.
 You win for being perceptive.

-Omni-channel CX is definitely a buzz word right now, and there’s a good reason for it.
+Omni-channel CX is definitely a buzzword right now, and there’s a good reason for it.
 In this day and age, users often jump from channel to channel to complete a task, but they don’t think of it this way.
 Users simply think they are interacting with a brand—they don’t think that they are ‘channel surfing.’
 Given this mindset, users expect to have a consistent experience with the brand no matter what.
 If your verbiage changes drastically from channel to channel, users are going to be confused, frustrated, and likely move on to a competitor.
 No one wants that.

 Are you giving your users a good omni-channel user experience?
 Before we can talk about how to evaluate your omni-channel CX, we need to dive into the specifics.

 If you break the term apart, “omni” stems from the Latin word “omnis” which means “all.”
-So literally translated, omni-channel CX means “all channel user experience.”
+So literally translated, omni-channel CX means “all channel customer experience.”
 In a little more detail, it is the experience your user has with your brand across multiple channels and touchpoints to complete a task.
 Pretty simple, right?
 Not so fast.

 To truly grasp what omni-channel CX is, we need to understand the elements of it as well.
-I’ve found that there’s a lot of confusion in the UX world between channels and touchpoints.
+I’ve found there’s a lot of confusion in the UX world between channels and touchpoints.
 Let’s define them and look at how they work together.

 A channel is a medium of interaction between you and your brand.
 It’s the platform that allows you to reach your users.
 The key to omni-channel CX is that the channels are not limited to digital channels; they can be digital or physical.
 Below are some examples of common channels broken out by type: